ggandor/lightspeed.nvim/README.md

   match_only_the_start_of_same_char_seqs = true,
   limit_ft_matches = 5,
   x_mode_prefix_key = '<c-x>',
-  -- Characters to be substituted in the highlighted matches. substitute_chars = { ['\r'] = '¬' },
+  substitute_chars = { ['\r'] = '¬' },
-  -- For instant-repeat, pressing the trigger key again (f/F/t/T) -- always works, but here you can specify additional keys too. instant_repeat_fwd_key = nil, instant_repeat_bwd_key = nil,
+  instant_repeat_fwd_key = nil,
+  instant_repeat_bwd_key = nil,
-  -- By default, the values of these will be decided at runtime, -- based on `jump_to_first_match`. labels = nil, cycle_group_fwd_key = nil,
+  -- If no values are given, these will be set at runtime, -- based on `jump_to_first_match`. labels = nil, cycle_group_fwd_key = nil,